Skip to content

 Milliya Rumurra means First Day or and New Day.
 Milliya Rumurra is an Alcohol and Other Drug Rehabilitation Centre located in Broome within the Kimberley Region of Western Australia.
 It was established in 1978 to provide support to individuals and families affected by alcohol or other drugs.

-Nirrumbuk Environmental Health & Services (NEHS) logo.
+Nirrumbuk Environmental Health and Services (NEHS) logo

 Nirrumbuk Environmental Health and Services